actioneerai/devbizops/documentation/backend_structure_document.md

 ## Security Measures

-Security is integral to the DevBizOps backend and is woven into every layer of the system.
-The platform employs JWT for authentication, ensuring that every request is properly validated.
-Role-based access control ensures that users only have access to the data and actions that are relevant to their responsibilities.
-Data is encrypted both in transit and at rest to protect sensitive information, and regular audits are conducted to maintain compliance with regulations such as GDPR and CCPA.
-These measures help safeguard the system against unauthorized access while maintaining the trust of its users.
+Security is integral to the DevBizOps system and is implemented at multiple levels.
+The application uses Supabase Auth, which provides secure JWT-based authentication and session management.
+All communication with Supabase is over HTTPS, ensuring data encryption in transit.
+Supabase handles data encryption at rest and provides Row-Level Security (RLS) policies to enforce fine-grained access control at the database level.
+The client-side application implements role-based permissions to ensure users only access data and features relevant to their responsibilities.
+By leveraging Supabase's security features and following security best practices in the client application, the system maintains strong protection against unauthorized access while ensuring compliance with regulations such as GDPR and CCPA.

 ## Monitoring and Maintenance